darrenmelvison1/test-todo-aop/PR_DESCRIPTION.md

-# Todo Persistence Implementation
+# Advanced Dashboard Feature

 ## Description
-This PR adds persistence to the todo items, ensuring they're saved between sessions.
+This PR introduces a comprehensive dashboard page with advanced filtering, sorting, and editing capabilities for todos.
+The dashboard enhances the app with a full-featured management interface.

 ## Changes
-- Added async storage for todos with loading state
+- Added new dashboard page with todo management
-- Implemented persistence layer for todo items
-- Added loading state to provide user feedback during save operations
+- Implemented filtering, searching, and sorting capabilities
+- Added inline editing and view mode switching
+- Enhanced UI with styled components
+- Added pagination support

 ## Testing
+- Manually tested all features in development environment
-- Verified todos are correctly saved
+- Verified data fetching and rendering
-- Tested loading state appears correctly during save operations
-- Confirmed persistence works across browser refreshes

-This enhancement ensures user data is preserved, providing a much better user experience.
+- Confirmed all CRUD operations work as intended

+This enhancement significantly improves the app's functionality by providing a powerful management interface for users to organize their todos more efficiently.

 #3
 Okay, here's my summary of the code review for this pull request: